enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/BucharestInternet.md

 - All agree for the multiple values that 1st one is intent (time dependent) and the rest are the transport mechanisms. all agree to update the doc accordingly before next meeting
 - All agree to define a common way to count and then run again the exercise accordingly before next meeting
 - All agree to add incident and event in the use cases and after this return on the decision on malware DGA
-- All provide feedback regarding offer to liaison RSIT in https://www.iso.org/committee/45306.html ISO/IEC Expert Committee (JTC1 SC27 WG4) by 30/07
+- All provide feedback regarding offer to liaison RSIT possible standardisation as - Informative Annex in  ISO/IEC 27035-3  "Information security incident management - Part 3: Guidelines for ICT incident response operations- by 30/07